BU-ISCIII/BU-ISCIII/docs/ExomeEB-ExomeTrio-WGSTrio-service.md

 - Create the service from the local terminal using the corresponding [**iSkyLIMS**](https://iskylims.isciii.es/) Resolution ID (e.g. `bu-isciii --log-file SRVIIERXXX.X.tool.log new-service SRVIIERXXX.X`).

   >[!NOTE]
   >The option `--log-file` will save a log file for tracking purposes in a specific location. **This option should be used every time the BU-ISCIII tool is used for the service**.
 For instance, you may want to name the log as `SRVIIERXXX.X.new-service.log` if the function you are using is `new-service`.
-In other cases in which the tool has different options (i.e `scratch`, `bioinfo-doc`), you may want to use the name of the specific function you are about to use to save the log (i.e. `SRVIIERXXX.X.service_to_scratch.log` for tool `scratch` if you transfer data from service to scratch or `SRVIIERXXX.X.delivery.log` for `bioinfo-doc` if you are about to deliver the results) file.<br>
+In other cases in which the tool has different options (i.e `scratch`, `bioinfo-doc`), you may want to use the name of the specific function you are about to use to save the log (i.e. `SRVIIERXXX.X.service_to_scratch.log` for tool `scratch` if you transfer data from service to scratch or `SRVIIERXXX.X.delivery.log` for `bioinfo-doc` if you are about to deliver the results) file.
   >
+  >Please make sure this .log file is saved within the **`DOC`** folder of the service.
+If this is not the case, please move this file into this folder manually.
+  >
   > When being asked whether you want to skip or not the service folder creation, type `N` to create the template folder, and then select the corresponding template folder (either `exometrio`, `exomeeb` or `wgstrio`).

-- A folder will be created within `/data/bi/services_and_colaborations/IIER/human_genetics` with the full name of the service, with the following format (YYYYMMDD = YearMonthDay):
+- A folder will be created within `/data/ucct/bi/services_and_colaborations/IIER/human_genetics` with the full name of the service, with the following format (YYYYMMDD = YearMonthDay):
   - For **ExomeEB**: `SRVIIERXXX_YYYYMMDD_EXOMAEBXXX_researcheruser_S`
   - For **ExomeTrio**: `SRVIIERXXX_YYYYMMDD_TRIOXXX_researcheruser_S`
   - For **WGSTrio**: `SRVIIERXXX_YYYYMMDD_WGSTRIOXXX_researcheruser_S`